MarkusZoppelt/yubikey-otp/README.md

 ### Known issues

+#### OATH Password Authentication

+Currently not supported due to go-ykoath library limitations.
+Remove password with `ykman oath access change --remove` or use ykman directly.

 #### Conflict with yubikey-agent

 [`yubikey-agent` takes a persistent transaction so the YubiKey will cache the PIN after first use](https://github.com/FiloSottile/yubikey-agent#conflicts-with-gpg-agent-and-yubikey-manager).